telefonicaid/fiware-orion/doc/manuals/orion-api.md

 meaning:

 * `DateTime`:  identifies dates, in ISO8601 format.
 This metadata can be used with the query operators greater-than, less-than, greater-or-equal, less-or-equal and range.
+A `DateTime` metadata with `null` value will not be taken into account in filters.
 For instance (only the referred attribute metadata is shown):

 ```